Asset Pricing in Pre-trained Transformer: Conclusion

 The models are examined for extreme market fluctuation adaptivity via three separate periods: the period before COVID-19, the period including COVID-19 and the period including one year after COVID-19.
-During these periods, the US stock market experienced a moderate uptrend, an extreme uptrend and an extreme downtrend.
+During these periods, the U.S. stock market experienced a moderate uptrend, an extreme uptrend and an extreme downtrend.
 The proposed models show magnificent adaptivity to extreme market fluctuations.
-In other words, they have greater performance in capturing the patterns of highly variated stock prices.
-Moreover, the factor investing strategy based on the proposed models shows high profitability, and some of them show even higher performance than the ‘buy-and-hold’ benchmarks under the equal-weighted portfolio method.
+In other words, they achieve excellent performance in capturing patterns in highly varied stock prices.
+Moreover, in the static transaction cost scenario, the factor investing strategy based on the proposed models shows high profitability, and some of them show even higher performance than the ‘buy-and-hold’ benchmarks under the equal-weighted portfolio method.
 They also show a fantastic capability for hedging the downside risks.
-It is worth noting that the softmax signal filter only removes the difference between models, makes them approach the buy-and-hold benchmarks, but does not facilitate strategy-wise performance. \\
+It is worth noting that the softmax signal filter only removes the difference between models, making them approach the buy-and-hold benchmarks, but does not facilitate strategy-wise performance in static transaction cost scenarios.
+However, in dynamic transaction-cost scenarios, which are included in the turnover rate and the adjusted large-cap-specific rate (20bps), the high turnover rate significantly erodes the profitability of these models in most cases and reduces backtesting performance to levels below buy-and-hold benchmarks.
+Whereas, even with the high conservative static transaction cost restrictions and high turnover rates, the best proposed models exhibit strong resilience during the COVID-19 period, which proves the profitability of the best proposed models in terms of the downside risks.
+Additionally, in the static transaction scenario, the absolute capital gain of the value-weighted portfolio is highly reduced, which is caused by over-penalization of the high static transaction cost.
+However, when considering the dynamic transaction cost with lower rates (20bps), the value-weighted portfolios show higher profitability, particularly during the pandemic period (2112).
+The softmax signal filter, which restricts the turnover rates, significantly improves the profitability of the models in the dynamic transaction cost scenarios, especially for value-weighted methods.\\

+Some open questions remain for future researchers.
+For example, when employing the observable factors for the factor model, it may have omitted factor issues, which cause omitted variable bias or missing factor problems, although Transformer models already mitigate these issues via autoencoder structure and self-attention mechanisms to some extent.
+Namely, the latent factors employed in this chapter are completely derived from the observable original factors.
+Future researchers can attempt alternative models from the Transformer model family for extracting factors directly from the returns, for example, generative Transformer models such as generative pre-trained Transformer (GPT).
+Furthermore, although we study Transformer models on large capital stocks, we find that the proposed models are excellent at coping with extreme fluctuations, and higher volatility appears to enhance their performance.\\